jeetsh4h/Mario-SJ/README.md

 -   We need to create different clips per animation (Mario_IDLE, Mario_RUNNING).
 -   Using the Animator, we can control which animation is linked to the other.
 We need to set a parameter which will act as a base that will influence the entry and exit of each of the animations we have created.
+-   For the text box, add the text you want to put in in the TextMeshPro component, to make sure its fitting properly you will need to adjust the size and font accordingly.
+Everything that needs to be edited is through the Unity component itself.